-- It's organic, non-GMO, and there's no FODMAPs or lectins.
+- It's USDA certified organic, non-GMO, and there's no or low FODMAPs or lectins.
 Even when you find an organic greens powder, there are often sneaky lectins in there, which can irritate the gut.
 And that's the last thing I wanted when I was already bloated and pregnant.

-- It features ginger and turmeric.
-Not only are ginger and turmeric potent antioxidants and contain anti-inflammatory properties to enhance immune function, but I also use them in a ton of different Chinese herbal formulas to boost spleen chi.* This helps with bloating, digestive fire, and motility.*
+- It features organic herbs like ginger and turmeric.
+Not only are ginger and turmeric potent antioxidants, they contain anti-inflammatory properties to support immune function.*

-- It contains prebiotics and probiotics.
-This was another game-changer for me because inulin and flaxseed prebiotic fibers (found in the organic veggies+ digestive blend) provide nutrients for beneficial bacteria (the good guys in the gut).* The veggie powder also contains 10 billion CFUs of the Lactobacillus and Bifidobacterium strains of probiotic bacteria, which help the body digest nutrients.*
+- It contains prebiotic fibers and probiotics.
+This was another game-changer for me because organic inulin and flaxseed prebiotic fibers (found in the organic veggies+ digestive blend) provide nutrients for beneficial bacteria (the good guys in the gut).* The veggie powder also contains 10 billion CFUs of key Lactobacillus and Bifidobacterium strains of probiotic bacteria, which help support regularity and nutrient absorption.*

 Needless to say, I'm a fan.
-I love that organic veggies+ is a proprietary formula developed by the team of scientists at Thorne, it tastes good, it's organic, it stimulates the digestive system, and I can actually feel it doing good in my body.*
+I love that organic veggies+ tastes good, it's organic, it supports the digestive system, and I can actually feel it doing good in my body.*

-There's no doubt I'm going to continue to order more for the duration of my pregnancy and sneak it into my family members' food.
-I'll also tell anyone who will listen that unless you're getting ample servings of organic veggies, prebiotics, and sea veggies a day—organic veggies+ should probably be in your pantry.
+I'll also tell anyone who will listen that unless you're getting an ample daily dose of organic veggies, prebiotics, and sea veggies—organic veggies+ should probably be in your pantry.